chickennuggets2/chickennuggets2/README.md

 × My english is not perfect cuz im actually from Hungary so if i say something wrong u can correct me without making me feel like an idiot (or u can just ignoring. ig its not so bad that u cant understand what im trying to say)

-× Im mostly with my friends but if I see c+h in your name and I'm alone, I'll probably go to you.
+× Im mostly with my friends but if I see c+h in your name and I'm alone, I'll probably go there to you.

 × Sometimes im pretty random and I like to joke around, but if u r more sensitive, feel free to tell me if something makes u uncomfortable.
 Unfortunately, sometimes I dont pay attention to my words and I might offend u, which is never my intention.